-The Board comprises 2 executive directors and 4 non-executive directors, following the appointment of Sir David Naish.
+The Board comprises 2 executive directors and 4 non-executive directors.
 The Directors consider the composition of the Board to be a satisfactory balance for the purposes of decision making for the Group.
-The Board will meet at least seven times per year and since admission on the 18th November 2010 it has held three Board meetings.
+In the last 12 months the Board has convened 7 times.

-The Group has established an audit and a nominations and remuneration committee of the Board with formally delegated duties and responsibilities.
+The Group has established an Audit and Nominations and Remuneration Committee of the Board with formally delegated duties and responsibilities.
 Derek Porter chairs the Audit Committee and Sir David Naish chairs the Nominations and Remuneration Committee.

 The Audit Committee has primary responsibility for monitoring the quality of internal controls and ensuring the financial performance of the Group is properly measured and reported on.
-The Audit Committee have access to financial reporting information throughout the year and have unrestricted access to the Group's auditors.
+The Audit Committee have access to financial reporting information throughout the year and have unrestricted access to the Group's auditor.

 The Nominations and Remuneration Committee is responsible for making recommendations on the appointment of new directors and for reviewing the composition of the Board.
 It will also review the performance of the Executive Directors and make recommendations to the Board on matters pertaining to their remuneration, benefits and terms of employment.

-Full details of the make up and scope of these Committees can be found on the Company's website at www.produceinvestments.co.uk
+Full details of the make up and scope of these committees can be found on the Company's website at www.produceinvestments.co.uk